Summer is for Tomatoes

 Your tomatoes will flourish with a little compost, organic fertilizer, sun and water.
 But there are a few pests and diseases that can hurt your precious plants.
 The two we most often see in the Community Kitchen Garden are the tomato hornworm and blossom end rot.
 Tomato hornworms are large green horned caterpillars that can eat your plants down to a stick in a matter of hours.
 They are very large but can blend right in with the foliage of the plant.
 If you find that your tomato plants now look like twigs, look really hard, and you might just find one.
-Blossom end rot, on the other hand, is a physiological disorder that is result of calcium deficiency in the soil.
+If you fine one covered in parasites though you can leave it, the parasites will do the job of removing them for you.
+Blossom end rot, on the other hand, is a physiological disorder that is a result of calcium deficiency in the soil.
 This issue is sometimes only temporary and can correct itself.

 Here is a list of our favorite tomato varieties here in the Community Kitchen Garden: ‘Jasper’ cherry tomato, ‘Granadero’ Roma tomato, ‘San Marzano’ Roma tomato, ‘Cherokee Purple’ heirloom tomato and ‘Beefsteak’ tomato.